 All employees participating in or serving children in University programs must participate in mandatory Child Abuse Prevention online training on the appropriate conduct around children, protecting children from abuse and neglect, and reporting of known or suspected child abuse and neglect.

-Classified Title: CTY DE Instructor Working Title: CTY Problem-Based Online Instructor Role/Level/Range: ACRP/03/MB Starting Salary Range: $1,700 per course, per session, plus a one-time program roll-out bonus ($450) to those teaching for the first time Employee group: Limited Schedule: hours vary Exempt Status: Exempt Location: telework Department name: 10000104-Academic Programs Personnel area: Academic and Business Centers
+Classified Title: CTY DE Instructor Working Title: CTY Problem Based Online Instructor Role/Level/Range: ACRP/03/MB Starting Salary: $1,700 per course, per session, plus a one-time program roll-out bonus ($450) to those teaching for the first time.
+Employee group: Limited Schedule: Hours Vary Exempt Status: Exempt Location: Telecommute Department name: Special Projects Personnel area: Academic and Business Centers

 The successful candidate(s) for this position will be subject to a pre-employment background check.